Entanglement protection in higher-dimensional systems: Summary and discussion

 We have proposed a set of Local Unitary Operations (LUOs) for qubit-qutrit system undergoing Entanglement Sudden Death (ESD) in the presence of an amplitude damping channel (ADC), such that when they are applied locally on one or both subsystems, then depending on the initial state, choice of the operation, and its time of application, one can always suitably manipulate the ESD.
 We have considered two different classes of initially entangled qubit-qutrit systems which undergo ESD, and we find that for a given initial state, one can always find a suitable combination of LUOs, such that when applied at appropriate time it can always delay the time of ESD, and therefore facilitate the tasks which would not have been possible under shorter entanglement lifetime.

-The results of different combinations of LUOs applied on the qubit-qutrit system on the manipulation of ESD for two different initially entangled states are summarized in the table~\ref{tab1} below.
+The results of different combinations of LUOs applied on the qubit-qutrit system on the manipulation of ESD for two different initially entangled states are summarized in the table~(\ref{tab1}) below.
 In some cases, ESD can be hastened, delayed, as well as avoided, whereas in other cases, it can be only delayed and avoided, or ESD can be only hastened.
 Due to symmetry in the population of initial entangled state, the NOT operations $\sigma_x\otimes\mathbb{F}_{102}$ and $\mathbb{I}_2\otimes\mathbb{F}_{102}$ applied on the either states lead to same effect as $\sigma_x\otimes\mathbb{F}_{01}$ and $\mathbb{I}_2\otimes\mathbb{F}_{01}$, respectively.

-Based on the results tabulated above, the following LUOs are advisable: for example, for state-II, $\sigma_x$ on the first qubit and no action on the qutrit suffices to guarantee avoidance of ESD provide it is applied sufficiently early.
+Based on the results in table (\ref{tab1}), the following LUOs are advisable: for example, for state-II, $\sigma_x$ on the first qubit and no action on the qutrit suffices to guarantee avoidance of ESD provide it is applied sufficiently early.
 Since this is the simplest of all possible combination of operations, this may be called the optimal in terms of gate operations.
 For state-I, all operations allowing avoidance are two-sided.
 It is worth noting here that although the noise is acting on both the subsystems, still even LUO applied on only one of the subsystems can suitably delay or avoid the ESD as in the case of a two qubit system.

 Such a scheme will find application where two parties, say Alice and Bob, share an entangled pair for some quantum information processing task and they know a-priori that ADC is present in the environment, and therefore they can decide whether they are faced with the prospect of ESD.
 Then, they can locally apply suitable LUOs at appropriate time to delay or avoid the ESD.
 Our proposed scheme for preserving entanglement longer will also find application in entanglement distillation protocols.